CONFERENCE CALL: Globsec basks in Putin's humiliation

 There was also a rather smug sense of ‘we told you so’ about the conference, with one session even called “I hate to say I told you so”.
 The Baltic states and Poland do deservedly feel that their warnings about Putin were ignored for too long and that many in Western Europe are only belatedly waking up and smelling the coffee.
 Even the US – which most attendees see as much more important than the EU – has had to quickly swivel its focus back from Asia to face the Russian threat.

 But problems within the CEE states – notably the erosion of democracy in Hungary and Poland – were once again passed over, and even on defence the record of the countries in the region is spotty.
 Many countries are only now starting to raise their military spending to the Nato recommendation of 2% of GDP.
-It has taken the Russian invasion for many CEE leaders – with the glaring exception of Hungary’s Viktor Orban – to give up the old excuse of acting as a “bridge” between East and West and to cut their links with Putin.
+It has taken the Russian invasion for many CEE leaders to give up the old excuse of acting as a “bridge” between East and West and to cut their links with Putin, leaving Hungary’s Viktor Orban as the glaring exception in the EU.
 Within the region, moreover, not everyone is convinced by the West's case, as Globsec's own survey shows.

-The conference would have been much more interesting if there had been some real discussion about reaching a peace settlement or the future course of relations with Russia.
-But there were no speakers from the French or German establishment to put that case.
+The conference would have been much more interesting if there had been some real discussion about the merits of reaching a peace settlement now and whether and how to rebuild relations with Russia in the future.
+But there were no speakers from the French or German establishment to put the case for compromise.

 All the speakers were against a peace – or even negotiations – that did not aim to humiliate Putin, with regime change in Russia typically seen as the unspoken – or spoken – main goal of any peace settlement.
 In contrast to previous Globsec conferences, there was a feeling that the West is no longer on the back foot and that now is the time to press home its advantage.

-Ukrainian Foreign Minister Dmytro Kuleba told the conference that there was no need to try to save Putin’s face as his propaganda machine would paint any peace deal as a victory anyway.
+Ukrainian Foreign Minister Dmytro Kuleba told the conference that there was no need to try to save Putin’s face, as his propaganda machine would paint any peace deal as a victory anyway.
 Latvian Prime Minister Krisjanis Karins said: “Anything less than a clear loss for Russia would mean…[Putin] waiting a few years and trying again.
 If we want peace, Putin has to lose.”

 Such triumphalist sentiments – reminiscent of the “end of history” in the early years of the millennium – look very premature.
 But it is also far from clear that completely humiliating Putin is really in the West’s best interests.
 To prevent his defeat, Putin could decide to escalate the conflict to one with the West as a whole, risking world war.
-And even if were to be defeated and then toppled, this could plunge Russia into chaos and lead to the rise of a new strongman who could be even more dangerous than Putin.
+And even if he were defeated and then toppled, this could plunge Russia into chaos and lead to the rise of a new strongman who could be even more dangerous than Putin.
 These are the kind of worries that concern policymakers outside Globsec’s bubble, but they did not get a proper airing inside it.

 This article first appeared as the blurb in bne IntelliNews’ EDITOR’S PICKS, a daily email digest of the best articles from the last 24 hours delivered free to your inbox.
 Click here to see the back issues and to sign up.